Skip to main content

 Lister.list_pages_generator(endpoint, proto_message, request_data, page_no=None, per_page=None)

-Lists pages of a resource using a generator for efficient pagination.
+Lists pages of a resource.

 Parameters: